GIScience/gis-training-resource-center/content/Modul_1/en_qgis_theorie.md

   questions and __find answers__ to those questions.

-### An Example from the Past: John Snows' Cholera Map
+### An example from the past: John Snow's cholera map

-In 1854 an __outbreak of cholera__ occurred in London, England.
+In 1854, an __outbreak of cholera__ occurred in the Soho area of London, England.
 The most common theory was that the disease was spread through the air.
-Dr.John Snow believed that the danger was __in the water__.
-He made a map to analyse the __number of deaths__ in Soho per house block.
+Dr. John Snow believed that the danger was __in the water__.
+He made a map to analyse the __number of deaths__ in every housing block in Soho.
 He added the __location of water pumps__ on the map.
 He found a __correlation__ between one specific water pump and the number of infections.

 __Dr.
-Snow's map of the Cholera outbreak of 1854__, and the reports that it accompanied, __won over the predominant "Miasma Theory"__ that the disease __was spread through the air__.
-Residents were now warned to __boil their water__, and so ended the last Cholera outbreak London has seen.
+Snow's map of the cholera outbreak of 1854__, and the reports that it accompanied, __won over the predominant "miasma theory"__ that the disease __was spread through the air__.
+Residents were now warned to __boil their water__, and so ended the last cholera outbreak London has seen.

+This interactive version of the cholera map shows it overlaid on a basemap of modern London.

 ```{figure} /fig/John_snow_zoom_map2.png
 ---